 The Toolbox is usually docked at the right bottom corner of the Visual Basic 2015 IDE.
 If the toolbox is hidden when you start Visual Basic 2015, you can click View on the menu bar and then select Toolbox to reveal the tool box, as shown in Figure 3.1.
 You can also use shortcut keys Ctrl+Alt+x to bring out the toolbox.

 You can change the position of the toolbox by dragging it to anywhere you like while its status is set to float.
 You can also dock the toolbox by right-clicking on the toolbox and choose dock from the pop-up menu.
 The docked toolbox that appears as tabbed document with the default form is as shown in Figure 3.2.

 Further, you may also pin the toolbox to the sidebar or the bottom bar by clicking on the pin icon on the menu bar of the toolbox.

 How and where you want to position your toolbox in Visual Basic 2015 IDE is entirely up to you but I strongly suggest that you place the toolbox alongside or at the bottom of the default form so that it is easy for you to add controls from the toolbox into the form.
 You should never cover the form with the toolbox because it will be difficult to add controls to the form.

 3.2 Adding Controls to the Form and Changing Their Properties

-The picture viewer is not functional until we write code to response to events triggered by user.
+The picture viewer is not functional until we write code to respond to events triggered by the user.
 We will deal with the programming part in the coming lessons.

 The design interface is as shown in Figure 3.3